SmokyDaBear/code-wiki-app/src/notes/sql/06-manipulating-data.md

 #### Tip: Always use the WHERE clause to specify which record(s) to delete.
 If you omit the WHERE clause, all records in the table will be deleted!

-#### Up Next: Explore advanced data manipulation techniques and transactions in SQL in the [Advanced SQL Data Manipulation 🚀](advanced-manipulating-data.md) notes.

 #### Previous: Review the [Tables in SQL 🗄️](tables.md) notes to understand how to create and define tables before manipulating data.